-1 We learn from the Report of the Committee for 1913 (A.Q.C., xxvii, 2) that originally the Quatuor Coronati Lodge was to be responsible for the publication:
+We learn from the Report of the Committee for 1913 (A.Q.C., xxvii, 2) that originally the Quatuor Coronati Lodge was to be responsible for the publication:

 The Lodge has . . . undertaken the publication of an English edition of the important work of Bro.
 Dr. Begemann, of Berlin, entitled The Early History and Beginnings of Freemasonry in England.
 The task of translation has been very kindly undertaken by Bro.
-Lionel Vibert, who of translation has been very kindly undertaken by Bro.
 Lionel Vibert, who will incorporate much additional information on the subject contributed by Dr. Begemann to the German masonic periodicals, which hitherto has not been available for English readers.

 The Report for 1914 (A.Q.C., xxviii, 2), issued after the outbreak of the Great War, states that "the projected publication of the English edition of Dr. Begemann's book has had to be postponed."
-The only other references in A.Q.C. to Viberts' translation, which we have been able to trace, are the occasions when he was elected a joining member of the Lodge in 1917 (A.Q.C., xxxiv, 2), when he was installed as Master of the Lodge in 1921 (A.Q.C., xxxiv, 218), and when Bro.
+The only other references in A.Q.C. to Viberts' transhas had to be postponed."
+The only other references in A.Q.C. to Viberts' translation, which we have been able to trace, are the occasions when he was elected a joining member of the Lodge in 1917 (A.Q.C., xxx., 2), when he was installed as Master of the Lodge in 1921 (A.Q.C., xxxiv, 218), and when Bro.
 Dring died in 1928, and it was stated that at the time of his death he had in hand arrangements for the publication of the translation of Begemann's book (A.Q.C., xli, 287).

-This paper is to be communicated very shortly to the Quatuor Coronati Lodge.
+2 This paper is to be communicated very shortly to the Quaturer Coronati Lodge.
 We have to thank the following for assisting us in various ways: Bro.
 Col. F. M. Rickard, Bro.
 Albert L. Mond, our colleagues Douglas Hamer and A. G. Pool, and Mr. H. M. McKechnie, Secretary of the Manchester University Press.